A record gift has helped establish a health law chair at the University of Auckland

 Dr John Mayo has gifted $2m to the university – the largest gift ever given to its law school – facilitating the establishment of the Marylyn and John Mayo Chair in Health Law and Policy.

-“As scientific and technological advances continue apace, and government faces pressure to contain expenditure on publicly-funded health care, the development of effective laws and a responsive legal framework, underpinned by sound ethics and evidence-based policy, becomes ever more pressing,” the University of Auckland
+“As scientific and technological advances continue apace, and government faces pressure to contain expenditure on publicly-funded health care, the development of effective laws and a responsive legal framework, underpinned by sound ethics and evidence-based policy, becomes ever more pressing,” the University of Auckland said.

 Mayo has a long history of supporting the law school, including supporting the Marylyn Mayo Rare Book Room at the Davis Law Library, the Marylyn Eve Mayo Endowment Scholarship and the Law School Endowment Fund.